nrbrt/smt172-nano-needlevalve/README.md

 move:x

 This opens (-x) or closes (x) the needle valve.
+The positioning is absolute.
 It does not respond until calibrated.
+This is non-blocking and movement can be interrupted by sending a new command

 pos:x

-This takes care of the absolute positioning. -x is a position that can be reached going CCW and x a position that can be reached in the CW direction and has the calibrated 0 as the starting point.
+The positioning is absolute. -x is a position that can be reached going CCW and x a position that can be reached in the CW direction and has the calibrated 0 as the starting point.
 It does not respond until calibrated.
+This is a blocking operation and movement can not be interrupted, it will finish it's current move first.

 es